-Young scientists often produce negative results.
+Scientists often produce negative results.
 All experiments were done correctly – but there was no difference between test and control.
 They get conflicting advice from supervisors and ethicists.
-Some say that publishing negative results is a waste of resources and ruins their careers.
-Others say that ‘not publishing negative results is unethical’ and promotes the reproducibility crisis.
+Some say that publishing negative results is a waste of resources and ruins their scientific careers.
+Others say that ‘not publishing negative results is unethical’.
 What should young scientists do in such a situation?

-Being a professor is amazing: a lot of academic freedom to investigate and teach very interesting subjects and a considerable and secure salary until retirement.
-However, the way in which to obtain this position can be pretty strenuous, and many young scientists do not know the requirements to qualify for such a position.
+Being a professor is amazing: a lot of academic freedom to investigate and teach exciting subjects and a secure salary until retirement.
+However, obtaining this position can be pretty strenuous, and many young scientists do not know the requirements to qualify for such a position.
 In this article, I give you 10 essential parameters a selection committee will evaluate when selecting a new professor.

 Young scientists often get conflicting advice on how they should publish.
 Every generation of young scientists has to address similar questions: Should I publish several smaller papers or should I focus on one big paper with a high impact factor?
 What is the effect of my publication strategy on my career and the possibility to raise grant money?
 How important is my publication list for a non-academic career?